-In a bowl, whisk together the orange juice, apple cider vinegar, coconut aminos, ginger powder and garlic powder then place in the skillet and bring to a boil fro 15 minutes.
+In a bowl, whisk together the orange juice, chicken broth, coconut aminos, ginger powder and garlic powder then place in the skillet and bring to a boil fro 15 minutes.

 Stir the sauce every few minutes.
 It will start to thicken and you will know it is done when it's a syrup-like consistency.
 Add the chicken and sliced green onions to the skillet once the sauce is done and stir to combine.